emilio-cartoni/REAL2021_starter_kit/README.md

 ## How do I...?
-For further informations, check our [Wiki](https://github.com/emilio-cartoni/REAL2021_starter_kit/wiki).
+For further information, check our [Wiki](https://github.com/emilio-cartoni/REAL2021_starter_kit/wiki).
 In particular, if you want to know more about:
 - the environment, see [here](https://github.com/emilio-cartoni/REAL2021_starter_kit/wiki/REAL-Environment)
 - the options available for the environment and the simulation, see [here](https://github.com/emilio-cartoni/REAL2021_starter_kit/wiki/Environment-options)